 Melinda Misuraca is a Project CBD contributing writer with a past life as an old-school cannabis farmer specializing in CBD-rich cultivars.

 Copyright, Project CBD.
 May not be reprinted without permission.

 - Lin TK, Zhong L, Santiago JL.
 Anti-Inflammatory and Skin Barrier Repair Effects of Topical Application of Some Plant Oils.
 Int J Mol Sci.
 2017;19(1):70.
 Published 2017 Dec 27. doi:10.3390/ijms19010070

 - Lodén, Marie.
 (2016).
 Treatments Improving Skin Barrier Function.
 Current problems in dermatology.
 49. 112-122.
 10.1159/000441586.

 - Sharifi-Rad, Javad et al. “Biological Activities of Essential Oils: From Plant Chemoecology to Traditional Healing Systems.”
 Molecules (Basel, Switzerland) vol. 22,1 70.
 1 Jan.
 2017, doi:10.3390/molecules22010070

 - R Vaughn, Alexandra & K Clark, Ashley & Sivamani, Raja & Y Shi, Vivian.
 (2017).
 Natural Oils for Skin-Barrier Repair: Ancient Compounds Now Backed by Modern Science.
 American journal of clinical dermatology.
 19. 10.1007/s40257-017-0301-1.

+Is there anything substantive behind all the hype?
 Can CBD really protect, heal and restore the skin?
-Is there anything substantive behind all the hype?
-What does the science say about all this?
+What, if anything, does the science say about all this?